-Endpoint were delighted to participate in the event and share our hotel experience from from around the World and the Middle East region, the latter of which has been at the heart of our operations since 2004.
-Tony Lorenz co-chaired a presentation with Duncan Daines, Executive Director of Brash Brands, on the significance of brand strategy and management and the importance of well orchestrated implementation.
+Endpoint was delighted to participate in the event and share our hotel experience from around the World and the Middle East region, the latter of which has been at the heart of our operations since 2004.
+Tony Lorenz co-chaired a presentation with Duncan Daines, Executive Director of Brash Brands, on the significance of brand strategy and management and the importance of well-orchestrated implementation.

 Emirates named as the world’s top airline